Gallery Exhibits for February

 The Gallery Annex

-During January the Gallery Annex will showcase artworks created by the students from Carmel, Clay and Creekside Middle Schools and also artwork from the students at Carmel High School.
+During February the Gallery Annex will continue to showcase artworks created by students from Carmel, Clay and Creekside Middle Schools and Carmel High School.

 The Gallery is open: